The function and structure of the root system in the plant

 The xylem (wood) layer follows the cortex layer, and the pith layer is the last layer that follows the xylem layer.

 The functions of the root system

-The root system absorb the water and the minerals from the environment , It anchor the plant in the ground , And it stores the food that has been made in the leaves by the photosynthesis process , So , the food can be used later by the plant to grow and survive .
+The root system absorbs the water and the minerals from the environment, It anchors the plant in the ground, and it stores the food that has been made in the leaves by the photosynthesis process, So, the food can be used later by the plant to grow and survive.